-Due to nausea and vomiting, many people with food poisoning lose a lot of fluids, and it is the resulting dehydration that poses additional health problems.
+Due to nausea and vomiting, many people with food poisoning lose a lot of fluids, and it is the resulting dehydration poses additional health problems.

 Your doctor will likely suggest that you rest and increase your fluid intake through soups, broths, juices, and water.

-5 natural ways to aid recovery from food poisoning
+Five natural ways to aid recovery from food poisoning

 What is the best remedy for food poisoning?